carlos8f/saw/README.md

 ## Options

-- `delay` (Number, default: `0`), number of milliseconds to wait between a file system change and a scan of the root.
+- `delay` (Number, default: `0`), number of milliseconds to wait for a possible batch of filesystem changes to complete before scanning of the root.
 Raising the delay can help minimize the redundancy of scans if the filesystem gets very busy (such as mass copies or deletes).
-- `delayLimit` (Number, default: `100`), number of filesystem changes seen to force a scan of the root (when using `delay`).
+- `delayLimit` (Number, default: `100`), number of filesystem changes to force a scan of the root (for use with `delay`).
 - `persistent` (Boolean, default: `true`), whether or not to keep the process open when watching is active.